sst/sst/www/docs/quick-start.md

 });
 ```

-To upload a file to S3 we'll add an API to generate a presigned URL.
+To upload a file to S3 we'll add an API `pages/api/upload.ts` to generate a presigned URL and redirect to it.

 ```ts title="pages/api/upload.ts" {7}
 export default async function handler(